bencottier/cgan-denoiser/README.md

 Rerunning from above checkpoints
 - If you get weird results, check:
   - Checkpoint data file name
   - Whether you are using the "latest checkpoint" function.
-For old checkpoints, specify the direct path e.g. `checkpoint.restore(os.path.join(model_path, 'ckpt-4'))`)
+For old checkpoints, specify the direct path e.g. `checkpoint.restore(os.path.join(model_path, 'ckpt-1'))`)
   - The model (is the model setup code for full cGAN, U-Net or pure GAN?)

+## Future work

+- Sigmoid cross-entropy loss functions in GANs tend to be unstable.
+Least-squares GAN or Wasserstein loss are alternatives to consider.
+- Quality would improve significantly with a data consistency operation on the output, which ensures the informatio from true measurements is preserved rather than the model overwriting them.

 ## References
 [1] Ronneberger, Olaf, Philipp Fischer, and Thomas Brox.
 "U-net: Convolutional networks for biomedical image segmentation."
 In International Conference on Medical image computing and computer-assisted intervention, pp. 234-241.
 Springer, Cham, 2015.